-The helping professions have begun to give increased attention to how digital technology can be used to support and enhance client well-being (Denby-Brinson et al, 2015).
-The fields of nursing, public health, and medicine have not only recognized the challenges of social media use in health care but have also begun capitalizing upon the potential assets inherent in those communication platforms.
+The helping professions have begun to pay more attention to how digital technology can support and enhance client well-being (Denby-Brinson et al., 2015).
+Nursing, public health, and medicine have recognized the challenges of social media use in health care and have begun capitalizing upon the potential assets inherent in those communication platforms.